 Optimize web copy so it’s discoverable by search engines and users.

-Writing SEO-friendly content for the web is no different than other mediums.
+Writing SEO-friendly content for the web should be no different than other mediums.
 As we’ve discussed, page quality is influenced by expertise, authority, and trustworthiness.
-This means that your web copy should be easy to find and understand.
-Effective SEO research helps uncover what your target audience is searching for.
-And concise, comprehensible copy helps readers digest what you’re discussing.
+This means that your web copy must be easy to find and understand.
+Effective SEO research helps uncover what your end users are searching for.
+And concise, comprehensible copy helps readers understand what you’re discussing.

 Do you have any web content writing techniques?
 How do you organize a large project into digestible tasks?
 Finally, how do you bridge the gap between SEO and copywriting?